poldemort/Musicnn-for-DMX/README.md

 ## Environment preparation

-> We prepare the needed environment for the Musicnn network in a Ubuntu machine for simplicity.
+We prepare the needed environment for the Musicnn network in a Ubuntu machine for simplicity.
 The versions of the packages must be python 3.7.13, tensorflow 1.15.0 and librosa 0.9.1.
 The network was created in these conditions and multiple methods are deprecated in actual versions.
 We replicated the environment on our Windows machine following the exported YAML file below.
-It is possible that some components collision between them.
-We recommend to remove them from the YAML and install them manually later.
+Some components may collide between them.
+We recommend removing them from the YAML and installing them manually later.

 ```
 name: pythonDMX